dimkr/tootik/FEDERATION.md

 tootik validates the integrity proof using the public Ed25519 key extracted from the key ID, and doesn't need to fetch the actor first.

-To allow other servers to discover portable actors without having to `POST` them to `/.well-known/apgateway`, tootik uses a `https://` gateway URL that points to the actor in the key ID of integrity proofs attached to outgoing requests.
+To allow other servers to discover portable actors without having to `POST` them to `/.well-known/apgateway`, tootik uses a `https://` gateway URL in the `actor` field of activities delivered to other servers.

 Portable actors can interact with users on the same server (portable or not) but interoperability with non-portable actors on other servers is very limited due to the backward-incompatible nature of `ap://` URLs.

-### TODO

-* Expose registration of portable actors
-* Explain data portability in help page
-* Ability to add gateways
-* Normalize IDs on insertion
+Other limitations include disabled followers synchronization and inability to post polls, due to 'shared ownership' over objects associated with a particular portable actor.